Introduction: The Basics of Fountain Making

 Step 6: Helpful Tools

-You can make a water feature from anything you like, but here's a few tools that are ideal if you're working with plastics.
+Here's a few tools that are ideal if you're working with plastics.

 Mini Hacksaw: Fine tooth blades are best for plastic.
-The only dang thing a mini hacksaw is good for!

 Home made files